An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: Introduction

-In this work, we focus on applications where a relaxation or linearization of the binary decision variable is either not practical or yields incorrect results.
-Instead, we derive first order optimality conditions of the continuous variables for \emph{both states of each binary variable} and include those in an overall equilibrium problem simultaneously.
+In this work, we focus on applications where a relaxation of optimality conditions or continuous relaxation of the binary decision variable (``linearization'') is either not practical or yields incorrect results.
+Instead, we derive first-order optimality conditions of the continuous variables for \emph{both states of each binary variable} and include those in an overall equilibrium problem simultaneously.
 Our method then selects the state of the binary variable and corresponding continuous variable which provides the best response for each individual player.
-Hence, this set of best responses is an equilibrium.

-However, due to the nature of a binary game, there are many instances where no set of strategies and no price vector exists that supports a Nash equilibrium in pure strategies; i.e., there is no outcome where the pay-offs to each stakeholder are such that no player has a profitable deviation.
+Due to the nature of a binary game, there are many instances where no set of strategies and no price vector exists that supports a Nash equilibrium in pure strategies; i.e., there is no outcome where the pay-offs to each stakeholder are such that no player has a profitable deviation.
 This is due to the non-convexity introduced by the binary decision variables and indivisibilities \citep{ONeill_2005_nonconvexities}.
-For the remainder of this work, we abstract from players choosing mixed strategies and only consider Nash equilibria in pure strategies.

 We introduce the notion of a ``quasi-equilibrium'' to describe situations where no equilibrium exists, but where a market operator or regulator can assign compensation payments in order to obtain an incentive-compatible outcome.
 These payments align the incentives of individual players with the objectives of the overall system, such as cost minimization or welfare maximization.
 A regulator may also choose to intervene when an equilibrium exists but its outcome is inferior to the solution that a benevolent planner might achieve.
 That is, the market operator may seek to minimize the deviation from the system optimum (i.e., all decisions by one planner) caused by the non-cooperative game among a number of decision makers, each seeking to optimize competing objectives.
 Our solution approach allows to endogenously consider the trade-off between regulatory intervention to improve market efficiency, and the distortions caused by these interventions.